-The building is generally open from 8:00 a.m. - 9:00 p.m.
-Monday through Wednesday, 8:00 a.m. - 5:00 p.m.
-Thursday and Friday.
+The building is generally open from 7:00 a.m. -9:00 p.m.
+Monday through Thursday, and Friday 7:00 am -5:00 p.m.
 When the building is closed, it is locked and monitored by a security company.
 Access to classrooms and laboratories is limited to those enrolled in the courses meeting there.
 Access to on- and off-campus activities is limited to actively enrolled students and their guests.
 Students are responsible for the behavior of their guests at all times at campus-arranged events.
 Chamberlain University reserves the right to require that Chamberlain University identification cards be presented for admittance to certain locations and events.
 Chamberlain University may also require students to register their guests with Student Services prior to attendance.
 Student, faculty and staff identification cards should be worn at all times.

-The on-duty security officer serves as an escort and on-campus security 2:00p.m. - 9:00p.m.
-Monday through Wednesday, 2:00p.m. - 5:00p.m., Thursday and Friday, and Saturdays as scheduled.
-The security officer must be called to respond to emergencies and can be contacted at (470) 400-9223.
+The on-duty security officer serves as an escort and on-campus security Monday through Friday from 7:00 a.m. to 9:00 p.m., Friday 7:00 am - 5:00 p.m. and Saturdays as scheduled.
+The security officer must be called to respond to emergencies and can be contacted at (404) 250-8606.
 The security officer has the authority to ask questions and request identification at any time.
 Criminal incidents will be referred to local law enforcement.